RIKEN-RCCS/gfarm-v2-tools/retirefile/README.md

 Usually, gfpcopy is sufficient for manually transferring files.
 Errors are simply noticed by the user.
 And also, the user can wait for replicas to stabilize.
-On the other hand, a move-operation is preferred when transferring files in background like a cron job.
+On the other hand, a move-operation is preferred when transferring files in a background like a cron job.
 It simplifies detecting errors (a file remains in the source) and recovering errors (a work is retried on remaining files).